Easy Woodland Christmas Tablescape

 Woodland Christmas

-When I think of a woodland theme Christmas I think of the following things
+What do you think of when you think of a woodland theme Christmas?
+I think of the nature elements such as these:

 • Greenery